equwal/LispBrain/README.md

 ```
 > (asdf:load-system "brain")
 ```
-The external functions need to be **used**, so execute this command.
+The external functions are easier to use when they have been *used*, so execute this command.
 ```
-> (use-package :cl-brainfuck)
+> (use-package :brain)
-or alternatively the brainfuck functions may be called using the brain:function notation:
+or alternatively the brainfuck functions may be called using the brain:[function] notation, without being used:
 > (brain:fuck "[Put your code in the string]")
 ```
 Your brainfuck interpreter is now loaded!